ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 **Object description**

 - Id            int     `json:"id"`             - Id of the event
 - Name          string  `json:"name"`           - Name of the event
 - Date          string  `json:"date"`           - Date of the event
 - Location      string  `json:"location"`       - Location of the event
 - NbSpotsMax    int     `json:"nb_spots_max"`   - Number Spots Max of the event
-- NbSpotsAvai   int     `json:"nb_spots_available"` - Number Spots Available of the event
+- NbSpotsTaken  int     `json:"nb_spots_taken"` - Number Spots Taken of the event
 - Type          string  `json:"type"`           - Type of the event
 - Price         float64 `json:"price"`          - Price of the event
 - Url           string  `json:"url_facebook"`   - Url of the event
 - Actif         bool    `json:"actif"`          - Status of the event

 The parameter `id` is calculated automatically.